0xB10C/bitcoin/PATCH.md

 - `prev hash` is the previous block hash
 - `block` is a serialized Bitcoin block
 - `sequence` is an `uint32` in Little Endian

+### change: increase default ZMQ high water mark

+The previous default of 1.000 did (correctly) drop messages when, for example, broadcasting many mempoolconfirmed or mempoolremoved messages.

+The high water mark is increased to 100.000.
+No more messages should be dropped.